usnistgov/awesome-nist/README.md

 * [ChebTools](https://github.com/usnistgov/ChebTools) - C++ and Python tools
   for working with Chebyshev expansions.
-* [NEMO](https://github.com/usnistgov/NEMO) - a laboratory logistics web application.
-Use it to schedule reservations, control tool access, track maintenance issues, and more.
+* [NEMO](https://github.com/usnistgov/NEMO) - a lab logistics web app that can schedule reservations, control tool access, track maintenance issues, and more.
 * [OSCAL](https://github.com/usnistgov/OSCAL) - a set of hierarchical formats
   that provide a standardized representation for security controls information.
 * [PFHub](https://github.com/usnistgov/pfhub) - a location to compare and